-Your main job is to recover from your injuries and return, as much as possible, to your normal life.
-Seeking quality medical care and following your provider’s advice is the best path to emotional, physical, and financial recovery from your accident.
+Seeking quality medical care and following your providers’ advice is the best path to emotional, physical, and financial recovery from your accident.

-5. Follow your provider’s advice.
+5. Follow your providers’ advice.
 If your primary care physician refers you to a specialist, schedule your initial appointment immediately.
 If your provider refers you to physical therapy, locate a therapist close to your home or work and begin your therapy program as soon as possible.
-Following your provider=s advice can increase your chances of a full recovery, and show that you are trying to resolve, or mitigate your injuries.
+Following your provider’s advice can increase your chances of a full recovery, and demonstrate that you are trying to resolve, or “mitigate,” your injuries.

 Medical care can be a complex issue, and our healthcare system puts up many roadblocks.
 Getting the right care, from the right providers, can be daunting, but the effort will payoff in your recovery.